-This study will test one insect repellent in a pump spray.
-You will have an amount typical of what people commonly use applied to your forearms and lower legs.
+The study will test one lotion and one pump spray.
+You will have an amount typical of what people commonly use applied to your forearms or lower legs.

 Two experienced subjects will also participate to record the activity of mosquitoes by exposing their own arms or legs without repellent applied.
 Experienced subjects are pre-qualified by the Principal Investigator, and designated before the field test begins.
 Unless you have been qualified in advance as an experienced subject and agreed to expose untreated skin, you will not be asked to expose untreated skin and should avoid doing so.